Daylon Mack: Tampa Bay Bandits

 Mack was drafted by the Tampa Bay Bandits of the United States Football League (USFL) in the 24th round of the 2022 USFL draft.
 He was transferred to the team's inactive roster on April 22, 2022, due to a thigh injury.
 He was transferred to the active roster on April 30.

 Memphis Showboats

 Mack and all other Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
 Mack was placed on injured reserve on April 19, 2023.
-He re-signed with the Showboats on September 6, 2023, and again on August 30, 2024.
-He was released on November 26, 2024.
+He re-signed with the Showboats on September 6, and again on August 30, 2024.
+Mack was released by Memphis on November 26.